xeodocs/xeodocs-api-docs/docs/getting-started/design.md

 template: doc
 ---

 This document provides an informative overview of the XeoDocs backend architecture.
-The backend is structured as a Golang-based monorepo with microservices, emphasizing modularity, scalability, and integration with tools like Docker, PostgreSQL, and MinIO.
+The backend is structured as a Golang-based monorepo with microservices, emphasizing modularity, scalability, and integration with tools like Docker, PostgreSQL, and RabbitMQ.
 This list breaks down key aspects to help Windsurf parse and comprehend the system's structure, components, and workflows.

 ## 1. Overall Architecture
 - **Monorepo Structure**: The backend is organized in a single repository (`xeodocs-backend/`) for ease of management, with shared modules and service-specific code.
-- **Microservices Design**: Decomposed into independent services (Auth, Project, Repository, Translation, Build, Logging, Scheduler) plus a custom API Gateway in Go.
+- **Microservices Design**: Decomposed into independent services (Auth, Project, Repository, Translation, Build, Logging, Scheduler, Worker) plus a custom API Gateway in Go.
 - **Technology Stack**:
   - Language: Golang (Go 1.21+).
   - Database: PostgreSQL.
-  - Storage: MinIO (S3-compatible) for repositories and static files.
+  - Storage: Local file system with mounted volumes for repositories and processing; final output uploaded to target repositories.
+  - Message Queuing: RabbitMQ for asynchronous task handling.
-  - Scheduling: gocron for periodic tasks.
+  - Scheduling: gocron for periodic tasks in Scheduler Service.
   - Git Operations: go-git for cloning, pulling, and managing repos.
   - AI Integration: xAI/OpenAI/Gemini APIs for translations.
   - Web Scraping: gocolly/colly (fallback for static generation).
   - Authentication: JWT with RBAC using golang-jwt.
   - Routing: native Go HTTP package.
   - Logging: Zerolog or Logrus, centralized in Logging Service.
-- **Deployment**: Docker containers; docker-compose for dev/prod; Kubernetes-ready for scaling.
+- **Deployment**: Docker containers; docker-compose.dev.yml includes RabbitMQ for message queuing; Kubernetes-ready for scaling.

 ## 2. Directory Structure
 - **Root Files**: